-No. As Lonely Planet Trailblazers, we may be seen as ambassadors for the brand – and in a way we are – but we aren’t paid to tell people how great Lonely Planet are.
+We are ambassadors for the brand, but we aren’t paid to tell people how great Lonely Planet are.
 Rather, we are paid to contribute content that actually makes Lonely Planet great.

 We said a long time ago (before Lonely Planet even knew who were were!) that we are fans of the brand.
 Now, a part of our role will be to help it stay great.

 7. Are Lonely Planet moving away from sourcing content through on-the-ground writers?

 No. Ignoring the fact that we are on-the-ground writers, we will not be writing guidebook content; this will still be done by people who have in-depth knowledge of a country that can’t be accrued from a month of travelling there.
 Rather, we will broaden Lonely Planet’s existing travel content by providing unique perspectives in new formats.

 8. How will things change at Atlas & Boots?

 Nothing will change at Atlas & Boots.
 We will still continue to write about our personal experiences and observations just as before.
 We will add links to Lonely Planet guides at the end of our pieces, but we have been doing this for a long time and certainly before becoming Lonely Planet Trailblazers!